gg-dema/Git_merge/README.md

 The use of the object will be explain in the main notebook [GIT_MERGE](https://github.com/gg-Dema/NN_exam_project/blob/main/GIT_MERGE.ipynb).
 The notebook contains also a small report and some personal consideration.

-The solution implemented by my hare original (no reference to the original code base) and fully working over the main problem
+The solution implemented are original (no reference to the original code base) and fully working over the main problem